Note: This page links to former pitcher Bill Lee, nicknamed "the Spaceman". For others with similar names, click here.

 - High School Terra Linda High School

 - Debut June 25, 1969

 - Final Game May 7, 1982

 - Born December 28, 1946 in Burbank, CA USA

 Bill "The Spaceman" Lee pitched 14 years in the big leagues, all for the Boston Red Sox and the Montreal Expos.
-The winner of 119 games, he won 17 three times in a row from 1973 to 1975.
+The winner of 119 games, he won 17 three seasons in a row from 1973 to 1975.
 In 1973, his ERA was third-best in the American League and he made the All-Star team.

-In his time, Lee was famous as a character, but many of his funny sayings had a big grain of truth in them.
+In his time, Lee was famous as a character, but many of his funny sayings had a grain of truth in them.
 Here's some: